Landmine Danger in Croatia: Essential Tips for How to Stay Safe

 Don't worry if you haven't brushed up on your Croatian or have left your phrasebook at the hostel – these signs also feature the international symbol for land mines, a red triangle featuring a skull and crossbones.

-Even though you might fancy yourself as the next Indiana Jones, if you're out and about in the countryside many guides recommend staying away from abandoned houses, especially those that look like shells have hit them, as there may be more unexploded mines nearby.
+Even though you might fancy yourself the next Indiana Jones, stay away from abandoned houses and neglected bridges and roadways, especially those that look like shells have hit them, as there may be more unexploded mines nearby.

 Whitewater warriors should also watch where they strap on their life jackets.

-The Zrmanja River in northern Dalmatia, and Mreznica River in Karlovac County, are popular spots for canoeing and raft trips, but the banks and surrounding land can present mine risks.
+The Mreznica River in Karlovac County is a popular spot for canoeing and raft trips, but the banks and surrounding land can present mine risks.

 Related articles